josmar-crwdstffng/angular/aio/content/guide/pipes.md

 <div class="alert is-helpful">

-For the sample application used in this topic, see the <live-example></live-example>.
+For the sample application used in this topic, see the <live-example name="pipes"></live-example>.

 </div>